 - Begin in a comfortable position.
 You may place your hands on your heart, your Anchors, or anywhere that feels right.
 Close your eyes if that feels comfortable for you. - Imagine for a moment what it feels like to be cared for.
 What does it feel like when someone shows you compassion or kindness?
-Imagine that feeling growing inside you. - Now we will practice giving ourselves caring and kindness.
-I will say a kind thought, and then you repeat it silently to yourself several times.
+Imagine that feeling growing inside you. - Now we will practice giving ourselves caring and kindness. - Repeat these kind thoughts to yourself.
+After I say them out loud, take a deep breath and silently repeat them to yourself, letting them sink in for a moment.